CUDA kernels for the shapes that matter

 Drop-in nn.Linear replacements measured to beat cuBLAS on production workloads — embedding inference, frontier-LLM training, FP64 HPC — with a safe fall-through to stock cuBLAS on every shape we have not measured a win on.

-Fast matrix multiplication on NVIDIA hardware is governed jointly by silicon, the cuBLAS library, and matrix shape: the same algorithmic kernel can win on one corner of the (GPU, precision, shape) cube and lose on a neighbouring corner.
-The vendor library takes one to three years to tune each new precision class, FMM-class algorithms beat it during that window, and the frontier migrates to the next class as the vendor catches up.
-We measure across five NVIDIA generations (T4, L4, A100, H200) and seven precision classes, and ship the kernels as a drop-in patch that activates only on shapes we have proven to win.
+Matrix-multiply performance on NVIDIA hardware is governed jointly by silicon, the cuBLAS library, and matrix shape: the same kernel can win on one corner of the (GPU, precision, shape) cube and lose on a neighbouring corner.
+The vendor library takes one to three years to tune each new precision class, leaving a window on the corners it has not yet specialised — and the frontier migrates to the next class as the vendor catches up.
+Our engine searches that space and generates drop-in kernels that beat the stock library where it is under-tuned.
+We measure across five NVIDIA generations (T4, L4, A100, H200, B200) and eight precision classes — most recently Blackwell NVFP4, where we beat cuBLAS-FP4 the same year it shipped — and ship the kernels as a drop-in patch that activates only on shapes we have proven to win.

 Headline results